Mastodon

 Overview

 Present scientific theory has yet to provide a satisfactory answer as to why this should be.
-The present theory of ‘Magic Numbers’ cannot account for this phenomina.
+The present theory of ‘Magic Numbers’ cannot account for these phenomena.

-Harmonic Chemistry provides a simple to understand reason for this based on the concepts of musical theory and resonance.
-From this we can understand the periodic table in terms of a piano keyboard, which makes learning the chemical structure of the universe, both fun and easy to learn.
+Harmonic Chemistry provides a simple-to-understand reason based on the concepts of musical theory and resonance.
+From this, we can understand the periodic table in terms of a piano keyboard, which makes learning the chemical structure of the universe, both fun and easy to learn.

 THE